guildelhaye/FE-2020-00076/README.md

 Abun.csv contains species abundances in the 21 composite communities.
 Cu.csv contains soil chemical and physical properties in the 21 composite communities.
-Traits.csv contains the traits for all species present in the communities.
+Traits.total.csv contains the traits for all species present in the communities.